Seventy Year Itch

 “And time is short.
 Listen now, I will tell you how the situation we now find ourselves in has come to pass,” thought Emily, who then began to relate the story:

-After the 1929 crash, Regelind Tobacco was only slightly affected; people couldn’t give up their smokes.
-It was one of the few industries to actually grow during the depression.
-When World War II broke out, John Regelind was consumed with government work, but by then I had became consumed with his son, John Junior.
-He was in the military, but stationed in Virginia, where we could discreetly continue our affair.
+After the 1929 crash, Regelind Tobacco was only slightly affected; people wouldn’t give up their smokes.
+It was one of the few industries that actually grew during the depression.
+When World War II broke out, John Regelind was consumed with government work, but by then I had became consumed with his son, John Junior, who was in the military, stationed in Virginia; we could discreetly continue our affair.
 Again I became pregnant and again I returned to Iowa, where I gave birth to Sean’s mother, Marylin.
 While I was there, I tutored Edwin Duddle.
 When Tina found out about our intimacy, I went back to New York.
 John Sr. had died of a heart attack, and John Jr. was now the head of the company.
 Our relationship was strained.
 He said he wanted to make up with me and brought me to his home in Virginia.
 On this pretext, he lured me into a strange round building in a remote area of the estate.
 When I was inside, several men grabbed me.
 I used the power of suspended animation—you’ve read about it in the book—and I was immobilized.
-I have been trapped in this state since then—never aging, but immune from all harm.
+I have been trapped in this state since then; never aging, but immune from all harm.
 The group of men call themselves ‘The Brotherhood’ and through the years have used their power and influence to oppress the masses and destroy any manifestation of The Matriarchy.